dublin74/DroneTrace/README.md

 ## Usage

 1. Clone the repository to your local machine `git clone https://github.com/dublin74/drone-sim-visualizer.git`.
+2. Go to the repo folder `cd .\drone-sim-visualizer\`.
-2. Install dependencies by running `npm install`.
+3. Install dependencies by running `npm install`.
-3. Start the development server with `npm run dev`.
+4. Start the development server with `npm run dev`.
-4. Open the application in your web browser at `http://localhost:3000`.
+5. Open the application in your web browser at `http://localhost:3000`.

 ## Technologies Used